Ouxsoft/LHTML/README.md

 ```

 ### Custom Elements
 The document MAY use custom elements not defined in the HTML5 spec.
-LHTML5 design encourages the creation of custom elements over building a processing tree consisting of large nested logical elements, which are difficult to maintain.
+LHTML design encourages the creation of custom elements over building a processing tree consisting of large nested logical elements, which are difficult to maintain.

 #### Example
 The following is an example of an unparsed document that would not be suitable to send to a site visitor's web browser unprocessed.
 This example contains two custom elements and makes use of four Modules.
 The Modules are instantiated using the `<html>`, `<block>`, `<news>` and `<footer>` elements and accomplish the following: